y3-myint-oo/wercker/README.md

 `wercker` is a CLI designed to increase developer velocity by enabling users to run their tests and build projects locally by leveraging the power of Docker containers.

 Note: The `master` branch may be in a broken or unstable state during development.
-Therefore, it is recommended that you download `wercker` through [the downloads section](http://wercker.com/cli/) on our website, if you're not contributing to the code base.
+Therefore, it is recommended that you download `wercker` through [the CLI section](http://wercker.com/cli/) on our website, if you're not contributing to the code base.

 ## Building wercker